Rolling into Plastic Free July I wanted to start off with some essential tips when starting out on your plastic free journey:

 All of our natural soap bars are here.

-Natural Shampoos bars and Conditioner Bars – Not only do these come in plastic free packaging they also contains no SLS, parabens or any other chemical.
+Natural Shampoos bars and Conditioner Bars – Not only do these come in plastic free packaging they also contain no SLS, parabens or any other chemical.
 These natural shampoo and conditioner bars are made using only natural ingredients.
 They are all vegan as well!

-Next week the topic will be Plastic Free Summers, and I will dive into how reduce your plastic while enjoying the great weather we have been recently blessed with!
+Next week the topic will be Plastic Free Summers, and I will dive into how to reduce your plastic while enjoying the great weather we have been recently blessed with!